To help you choose between Stripe vs. Paddle vs. FastSpring, this guide explores:

 With FastSpring, you’ll have access to the entire platform (and all services) for one flat-rate fee.
 Since we take on transaction liability for you and take the lead on sales tax and VAT, you won’t need any additional software or headcount.

 Our team works with you to find an affordable price based on the volume of transactions you move through FastSpring.
-Plus, you’ll only be charged when transactions take place.
+Plus, you’ll only be charged when successful transactions take place.

 Reach out to our team to find the rate that works for you.
-You can also preview FastSpring features by setting up a free account
+You can also preview FastSpring features by setting up a free account.

 Paddle